 Access this page easily with a friendlier URL http://www.mass.gov/green/cleanenergyclimateplan

-Between 2007 and the end of 2010, solar photovoltaic (PV) systems installed and scheduled for installation in Massachusetts increased 20-fold - with jobs in solar manufacturing, installation, and services nearly tripling while installed wind energy increased 10-fold.
-In that same time period, Massachusetts launched the most aggressive energy efficiency program in the country, with estimated savings of over $6 billion for residential, municipal, industrial and commercial customers and 47,000 energy efficiency and building envelope jobs sustained or created.
+Since 2007, solar photovoltaic (PV) systems installed and scheduled for installation in Massachusetts increased 800-fold, while installed wind energy increased nine-fold.
+In that period, Massachusetts launched the most aggressive energy efficiency program in the country, with estimated savings of over $2.5 billion each year for residential, municipal, industrial and commercial customers and 47,000 energy efficiency and building envelope jobs sustained or created.

 This is not a vision of a possible future for Massachusetts.
 This is Massachusetts today.

-The Global Warming Solutions Act of 2008 requires the Secretary of Energy and Environmental Affairs to establish a statewide limit on greenhouse gas (GHG) emissions of between 10 percent and 25 percent below 1990 levels for 2020 - on the way toward an 80 percent reduction in emissions by 2050 - along with a plan to achieve the 2020 target.
-Secretary Ian A. Bowles has set that 2020 limit at 25 percent - and this Clean Energy and Climate Plan for 2020 contains the measures necessary to meet the limit.
+The Global Warming Solutions Act of 2008 required the Secretary of Energy and Environmental Affairs to establish a statewide limit on greenhouse gas (GHG) emissions of between 10 percent and 25 percent below 1990 levels for 2020 - on the way toward an 80 percent reduction in emissions by 2050 - along with a plan to achieve the 2020 target.
+In 2010, Former Secretary Ian A. Bowles set that 2020 limit at 25 percent and published the Clean Energy and Climate Plan for 2020, laying out the measures necessary to meet the limit.
 The 2015 Update renews and revises those measures according to data and information gathered since the original plan’s publication.